Chris Cobb

-Chris Cobb (born ca. 1964) is a British computer scientist and pro vice-chancellor, chief operating officer at the University of London.
+Chris Cobb (born c.
+1964) is a British computer scientist and pro vice-chancellor, chief operating officer at the University of London.
 He has been pro vice-chancellor at University of Roehampton, London, England and prior to that was at London School of Economics.
 In 2020, he was appointed as chief executive of the Associated Board of the Royal Schools of Music, despite not having any professional background in music.